ait-testbed/attackmate/docs/source/playbook/commands/sliver.rst

 .. confval:: name

-   Name of the Implant
+   Name of the implant.
+   This name is the session used by the attackmate command 'sliver-session'.

    :type: str
    :required: True

 .. confval:: filepath

    The local filepath to save the implant to.
+If none is given the implant is saven in /tmp.
+   The <name> will be random and have the format ^tmp[a-z0-9]{8}$.

    :type: str
    :default: ``/tmp/<name>``